o365soa/soa/pre/README.md

 4. During the execution of the script, please read all prompts and notices, and provide consent to the Azure AD application which is documented below.

+### Collection machine

+The script must be run from the machine that you will use to perform the collection as part of the engagement.
+Please consider the following:
+* The machine should not be a production server, as the pre-requisite script may cause a reboot during installation of modules.
+* You require to be logged on as a local administrator.

 ## Azure AD Application

 An Azure AD Application is required in order to perform API calls to Graph and SharePoint.
 Installation of this application is performed by the pre-requisite script, however, there are some things that you should be aware of: